chancesmith/chance-smith-gatsby-blog/content/blog/2015-01-12-create-urgency-for-products-services.markdown

 ---
 layout: post
-title: 'TLDR: How To Create Urgency For Your Product or Service'
+title: "TLDR: How To Create Urgency For Your Product or Service"
-date: '2015-01-12T22:12:03.284Z'
+date: "2015-01-12T22Z"
 tags:
   - tldr
   - strategy
 ---

 There are two ways to create urgency to get people to jump on your train.

-* time
+- time
-* number of units
+- number of units

 Limit either, or both.